Download a free trial to find out which Altium software best suits your needs

 A unified PCB design package with multilayer PCB design and layout tools.

 Most PCBs used in consumer electronics, and even in more demanding applications like automotive and aerospace, use standard PCBs built entirely around epoxy resin.
 Printed Circuits on epoxy resin contain an FR4 core plated with copper foil on each side.
-Multilayer stackups are built by etching the copper layer on the core, followed by placing an uncured resin layer as a prepreg between the next layer in the stack.
+Multilayer stackups are built by etching the copper layer on the core, followed by placing a low thermal conductivity resin layer as a prepreg between the next layer in the stack.
 This stack is then bonded using heat and pressure.
 After successive steps, you have a multilayer PCB.

 Metal core PCBs have a similar structure for layers that surround a metal core.
 The three common materials used in metal core PCBs are copper, iron, and aluminum.
-The external layers have similar properties as a typical FR4 PCB, while the metal core provides some specific advantages in different applications.
+The external layers have similar properties as a typical FR4 PCB, while the metal core provides some specific advantages in different applications, such as different thermal conductivity values.

 Military and aerospace are two areas where Printed Circuit Boards must be able to withstand repeated thermal cycling, extremes of temperature and moisture, and frequent mechanical shocks.
-Metal core PCBs help satisfy these operational requirements as they provide greater structural integrity, allowing these systems to withstand greater shocks than a PCB on FR4.
+Metal core PCBs help satisfy these operational requirements as they provide greater structural integrity and thermal conductivity, allowing them to withstand greater shocks than a Printed Circuit Board on FR4.
 The higher thermal conductivity of these boards helps ensure that the temperature distribution in these boards is uniform during thermal cycling, which prevents hot spots from forming near active components.

 The layer stack manager in Altium Designer

-From an electronics design aspect, components for metal core PCBs are not particularly different from those used on any other PCB.
+From an electronics design aspect, components for metal core PCBs, such as aluminum PCB boards, are not particularly different from those used on any other PCB.
 With a metal core PCB, you’ll need to use surface-mount components rather than through-hole components.
-Using through-hole components in plated vias will connect pins on the component to the inner metal core, creating a short circuit around the component.
+Using through-hole circuit board components in plated vias will connect pins on the component to the inner metal core, creating a short circuit around the component.

-Whether you are planning to manufacture a PCB on FR4, a rigid-flex PCB, or a metal core PCB, you’ll need tools in your design software for sourcing circuit board components.
-There is no reason you should have to manually browse distributor websites and manually copy information into a word processor just to create your bill of materials.
-With Altium Designer, you’ll have the tools you need to source your components and generate fabrication files for your manufacturer.
+Whether you are planning to manufacture a PCB on FR4, a rigid-flex PCB, or a high thermal conductivity metal core PCB, you’ll need tools in your design software for sourcing circuit board components.
+There is no reason you should have to manually browse distributor websites and manually copy information into a word processor to create your bill of materials.
+With Altium Designer, you’ll have the tools you need to source your components and generate fabrication files for your printed circuit board manufacturer.

 Sourcing SMT components for a metal core PCB

 Designing a multilayer metal core PCB can be a difficult process if you don’t have access to the right design tools.
-You’ll need layout tools that allow you to accurately place components, route traces, define vias, and many other aspects that go into designing any PCB.
+You’ll need layout tools that allow you to accurately place components, route traces, define vias, crosscheck heat and thermal conductivity loads, and many other aspects that go into designing any PCB.
 When it comes to metal core PCBs, you’ll need a complete library of stackup materials and a layer stack manager that allows you to customize the structure of your board for your particular application.

 When you work with Altium Designer, you’ll have access to a full suite of PCB design tools that ease the design process for any Circuit Board.
 You’ll be able to customize your layer stack with a metal core and define the material properties of your substrate.
 Other design platforms separate important features into different programs, while Altium Designer gives you access to important layout and analysis tools in a single program.